diekmann/wasm-fizzbuzz/doom/README.md

 The wasm likely runs, hits a `panic!("unimplemented")` and terminates errors by executing the `unreachable` operations.

 In [f558a6b](https://github.com/diekmann/wasm-fizzbuzz/commit/f558a6bf98bba124311efbf890a901ed4ceb2550), we load the wasm32 binary, but we also add a print function, so we can see a `"Hello, world from rust!"` before we run into a panic.
-We print to the JavaScrip console by sharing the wasm memory with JavaScript, as described by <https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format>.
+We print to the JavaScript console by sharing the wasm memory with JavaScript, as described by <https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format>.

 ![wasm32 starting and printing Hello World to JS console](imgs/hello_world.png)